carolinavero/carolinavero/README.md

 ### Hi there 👋

 My name is Carolina Vero Ferreira from Brazil (🇧🇷).
-- I've been working as Front-End Developer since 2015 at W42 - Tecnologia.
+- I've been working as Front-End Developer since 2015.
 - I'm currently learning about JavaScript, ReactJS and Vue.js.

 How to reach me: